-- This is my first attempt, it comes by practice or you can check this video.
+- This is my first attempt, it comes by practice.

 - Keep the rolled badhusa in one plate, try to fry the rolled dough in another 20 minutes of time, till then cover it properly.

-- If you keep the rolled badusha’s in room temperature for long time, the butter starts melting from it.
+- If you keep the rolled badusha’s in room temperature for long time, the butter starts to oozes out from it.

-- You can prepare the syrup now if you have not done earlier.
+- You can prepare the sugar syrup simultaneously while frying if you have not done earlier.

 - Now add oil in wide pan/kadai and when it is hot, test by adding a pinch of dough, it should pop immediately after adding it.